 *There will be twelve labs during the term of which your best ten will be counted.
-In most cases, labs will be held during the Friday meeting, excepting in weeks 3, 6, 9 and 12 (quiz weeks) when labs will take place during the Wednesday meetings.
+In most cases, labs will be held during the Thursday meeting, excepting in weeks 3, 6, 9 and 12 (quiz weeks) when labs will take place during the Tuesday meetings.
 This schedule is subject to change with minimal notice!
 Check the CISC P81 News section of this page, below, frequently for such announcements.

 CISC P81 News

 Look here frequently for important announcements and items of interest.
 More recent entries are at the top.

 "Social welfare increasing in immediate jurisdictions"

 With respect to the Quiz 2 reading, "Why Cybercrime?"
 I was interested to see what the authors were referring to when they used the expression "social welfare increasing in immediate jurisdictions."
 (Another way of saying the same thing is that the conditions of living are improving for some highly localized population.)
 Tracing their references led to this interesting article from Wired magazine on a place called Râmnicu Vâlcea in Romania, a place where, according to the article, the major source of income is cybercrime. https://www.wired.com/2011/01/ff_hackerville_romania/

 Session dates corrected on Syllabus